-What is a public key certificate and what is it for?
-You may have already heard about it, but not completely understand how it works or how to get it.
+What is a public key certificate and how do you get one?
+You may have already heard about it, but not completely understand how it works or how to get one.

-This article is based on the observation that the digital transition of companies leads to the increasing dematerialization of documents.
-The Internet, particularly online software, facilitates the processing and exchanging of information in companies, but what about security?
-How can you ensure that a site is safe and that the implementation of new processes such as electronic signature is not dangerous for your data?
+This article is based on the observation that the digital transition of businesses leads to the increasing dematerialization of documents.
+Today, with the Internet, and especially online software, businesses can process and exchange information.
+But, is it secure?
+How can you ensure that a website is secure and that implementing new processes such as electronic signatures do not harm your data?

 This is where the digital certificate comes in, guaranteeing the authentication of signatories as well as data and key encryption.